blast

 READY…SET…RENEW!!

-• Ministers will renew online at https://www.ministerrenewal.ag.org.
-This site will be available on November 3, 2025.
+Ministers will renew online at https://www.ministerrenewal.ag.org.
+This site will be available beginning November 3, 2025.

-• Ministers, please note within the renewal site once a payment is made, please DO NOT exit the site until your renewal has been submitted and the option to download a PDF is displayed.
+Once a payment is made within the renewal site, please DO NOT exit the site until your renewal has been submitted and the option to download a PDF is displayed.
 If you exit prematurely your renewal is not guaranteed to be complete.

 woven women’s conference recap